thannicko/HelpMyPartnerIsVietnamese/content.en/docs/material/chapter-1/common-pronouns.md

 | Bà       | Grandma             | Similar to "chị", but for someone who can be your grandma in age                                                                |
 | Con      | Much younger person | Similar to "em": This is the counterpart for "ông", "bà", "cô", "chú"                                                           |

-{{% hint warning %}}
+> [!TIP]
+> **Tip:**
-**Tip:** When in doubt, pick the younger pronouns.
+> When in doubt, pick the younger pronouns.
 You want to avoid implying that the other person is too old.
 This could, in some cases, be unpleasant to the receiver.
-{{% /hint %}}

 We mentioned before that pronouns can change depend on who you're talking to.
 Let's look at an example: